scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Lunch is soylent!
 (Sensing a theme?) and I had a holiday party so little things and whatnot for dinner.

+### Day 171

+Had brunch with some friends and then spent the whole day baking cookies so I didn't have any soylent today.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/